0xDani3l/DashPi/index.md

 ### Configuring the GPS
 The Hardware portion of this system is quite simple.
 Simply plug in your GPS into one of the blue USB 3.0 ports on the Pi.
 A red light should appear on the device and begin blinking.

 ***TIP*** - GPS Modules can take anywhere from 30 seconds to 5 minutes to fully boot and obtain a signal.
-Please be patient, and make sure your GPS module is placed in a location that recieves optimal connection.
+Make sure your GPS module is placed in a location that recieves optimal connection.
 You can use your phone's service bar as an indicator of a spot with a good signal.

 Once booted, you can check if the GPS signal is working by installing the GPSD client on your Pi.
 To do this, run ```sudo apt-get install gpsd```